Release to over 300 DSPs including Spotify, Apple Music, Amazon Music and many more.

 As often as you need to!

 How guitars maintain tuning varies between different models, so everyone will be different.
-When we practice at home, there’s less pressure for us to be pitch perfect, so you probably won’t rush to tune constantly here.
-At a gig, however, it is quite common to check tuning between most songs, or even mid-song!
+When we practice at home, there’s less pressure for us to be pitch-perfect, so you probably won’t rush to tune constantly here.
+At a gig, however, it is quite common to check to tune between most songs, or even mid-song!
 It’s important that our sound fits with the band.
 An out-of-tune instrument is a sure way of getting yourself noticed for the wrong reasons.

 You should also tune your guitar whenever you take it somewhere.
 Especially with acoustic guitars, the wood can move/change slightly due to for example a change in temperature, which could affect the tuning.